Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data

-An important benefit of abstracting the original scene in this way is that it enables our approach to be applied to various problem domains, provided they can be modeled as spatiotemporal graphs.
-We specifically choose to model the scene as a directed graph, in contrast to an undirected one as in previous approaches \cite{JainZamirEtAl2016,AlahiGoelEtAl2016,GuptaJohnsonEtAl2018,VemulaMuellingEtAl2018,IvanovicSchmerlingEtAl2018,IvanovicPavone2019}, because a directed graph can represent a more general set of scenes and interaction types, \eg asymmetric influence.
-Additionally, we desire the ability to simultaneously model agents with different perception ranges, \eg the driver of a car looks much farther ahead on the road than a pedestrian does while walking on the sidewalk.
+We specifically choose to model the scene as a directed graph, in contrast to an undirected one as in previous approaches \cite{JainZamirEtAl2016,AlahiGoelEtAl2016,GuptaJohnsonEtAl2018,VemulaMuellingEtAl2018,IvanovicSchmerlingEtAl2018,IvanovicPavone2019}, because a directed graph can represent a more general set of scenes and interaction types, e.g., asymmetric influence.
+This provides the additional benefit of being able to simultaneously model agents with different perception ranges, e.g., the driver of a car looks much farther ahead on the road than a pedestrian does while walking on the sidewalk.

-{\bf Modeling Agent History.} Once a graph of the scene is constructed, we need to model a node's current state, its history, and how it is influenced by its neighboring nodes.
-To encode the observed history of the modeled agent, we feed their current and previous states into a Long Short-Term Memory (LSTM) network \cite{HochreiterSchmidhuber1997} with 32 hidden dimensions.
-Since we are interested in modeling trajectories, our input $\mathbf{x}_{1,\dots,N(t)}^{(t - H : t)} \in \mathbb{R}^{(H+1) \times N(t) \times 6}$ is ultimately six-dimensional, since we use $\mathbf{x}_i^{(t)} = [\mathbf{p}_i^{(t)}, \dot{\mathbf{p}}_i^{(t)}, \ddot{\mathbf{p}}_i^{(t)}]^T$, a standard set of dynamics quantities.
-Such information is readily available online, either through state estimation or numerical differentiation of agent positions.
+{\bf Modeling Agent History.} Once a graph of the scene is constructed, the model needs to encode a node's current state, its history, and how it is influenced by its neighboring nodes.
+To encode the observed history of the modeled agent, their current and previous states are fed into a Long Short-Term Memory (LSTM) network \cite{HochreiterSchmidhuber1997} with 32 hidden dimensions.
+Since we are interested in modeling trajectories, the inputs $\mathbf{x} = \mathbf{s}_{1,\dots,N(t)}^{(t - H : t)} \in \mathbb{R}^{(H+1) \times N(t) \times D}$ are the current and previous $D$-dimensional states of the modeled agents.
+These are typically positions and velocities, which can be easily estimated online.

-Ideally, we would specialize our states to better match their semantic class $S_i$.
-For example, we would prefer to model other vehicles on the road using a bicycle model \cite{PadenCapEtAl2016}.
+Ideally, agent models should be chosen to best match their semantic class $S_i$.
+For example, one would usually model vehicles on the road using a bicycle model \cite{KongPfeiferEtAl2015,PadenCapEtAl2016}.
 However, estimating the bicycle model parameters of another vehicle from online observations is very difficult as it requires estimation of the vehicle's center of mass, wheelbase, and front wheel steer angle.
-Instead, we model all agents as point-mass single integrators.
+As a result, in this work pedestrians are modeled as single integrators and wheeled vehicles are modeled as dynamically-extended unicycles~\cite{LaValle2006BetterUnicycle}, enabling us to account for key non-holonomic constraints (e.g., no side-slip constraints)~\cite{PadenCapEtAl2016} without requiring complex online parameter estimation procedures -- we will show through experiments that such a simplified model is already quite impactful on improving prediction accuracy.
+While the dynamically-extended unicycle model serves as an important representative example, we note that our approach can also be generalized to other dynamics models, provided its parameters can either be assumed or quickly estimated online.